-This module examines the psychobiological control of functions such as consciousness, locomotion, emotion, pain, eating and sleep.
-You will investigate the role of biology in a number of different pathologies including eating disorders, anxiety, schizophrenia, substance abuse and other neurological disorders such as epilepsy and Alzheimer's disease.
-The module explores how knowledge of the structure and function of the nervous system has given rise to current biological-pharmacological treatments of psychiatric and degenerative pathologies, and explanations of difference.
+This module will examine the psychobiological control of functions such as consciousness, locomotion, emotion, pain, eating, and sleep.
+You will investigate the role of biology in a number of different pathologies e.g eating disorders, anxiety, schizophrenia, substance abuse amongst other neurological disorders such as epilepsy and Alzheimer's disease.
+The module explores how our knowledge of the structure and function of the nervous system has given rise to current biological/pharmacological treatments of psychiatric and degenerative pathologies.